 Most submissions will be your individual work, but some may involve teamwork assessment.
 The Masters element requires completion of a substantial dissertation based on your individual research.
 Part-time students have the option of a fast-track route by completing their dissertation over the summer at the end of their second year.

-Royal Institute of Chartered Surveyors (RICS) provides the world’s leading professional qualification in land, property, construction and the associated environmental issues.
-RICS sets and regulates standards of competence and integrity, providing impartial, authoritative advice on key issues for business, society and government.
+The Construction Project Management course is accredited by the Royal Institute of Chartered Surveyors (RICS), which provides the world’s leading professional qualification in land, property, construction and the associated environmental issues.
 Once you have completed two years (typically) of qualifying practice you can take the Assessment of Professional Competence.
 If successful you will become a fully qualified Chartered Surveyor.

 The MSc Construction Project Management is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng (Hons) undergraduate first degree.
 See www.jbm.org.uk for further information.